 - You can draw up to 10% of your TTR account balance* each financial year, that can be made as one single payment

 - There is a minimum amount that must be withdrawn each financial year.
-For members under 75, please call our Service Centre on 1300 360 988
+For members under 75, please call our Member Services Team on 1300 360 988

 - In order to set up a First Super TTR, you must have at least $10,000 in super.

 And if you are looking to retire fully, you may wish to set up a First Super Allocated Pension instead.

 If you are unsure about which option is best for you, you may like to meet with a First Super Financial Planner^.
 They’ll assess your situation, discuss your goals and help you make the choice that’s right for you.

 At what age can I access a TTR Pension account?